IBMPredictiveAnalytics/Weather_Underground_Import/README.md

 ----
 - IBM SPSS Modeler v16 or later
 - ‘R Essentials for SPSS Modeler’ plugin: [Download here][8]
- -  R 2.15.x or R 3.1
+-  R 2.15.x or R 3.1 ([Use this link][8] to find the correct version)

 ---
 Installation instructions
 ----
 1. Download the extension: [Download][3]
 2. Close IBM SPSS Modeler.
-Save the .cfe file in the CDB directory, located by default on Windows in "C:\ProgramData\IBM\SPSS\Modeler\16\CDB" or under your IBM SPSS Modeler installation directory.
+Save the .cfe file in the CDB directory, located by default on Windows in "C:\ProgramData\IBM\SPSS\Modeler\version\CDB" or under your IBM SPSS Modeler installation directory.
 3. Restart IBM SPSS Modeler, the node will now appear in the Model palette.

 ---